centurianii/g3/tutorials/hybrid.md

    when user desires having all the methods and properties of the class storing the libraries nodes to `this.instance.nodes` if user desires and

-9) there is an plugin integrated system that user can activate globaly at the constructor defining new prototype methods from plugin ones and filter these methods per object during their construction.
+9) there is a plugin integrated system that user can:

+9.1) activate globaly at the constructor defining new prototype methods from
+     plugin ones or

+9.2) activate plugin methods per object during their construction.

 The above, form a design in which the user alters options instead of calling methods, an approach that simulates a switchboard that controls the behavior of an object.